 If you physically injured yourself you would tell someone and ask for help.
 They would ensure you receive the treatment you need to help you physically recover.
 By telling a family member or friend how you feel and asking them to contact Pieta , you are allowing them to help you.

 If you don’t feel you can manage this, ask a friend or family member to call on your behalf or for support.
 We will need to ask you some questions to ensure we are the right service to meet your needs, if so we will arrange an appointment.
 It can be helpful if a friend or family member comes with you to the first appointment.

 Do not worry about your appointment.
 We will always treat you with dignity and respect.
-You’ll be welcomed warmly and can have a tea or coffee while waiting for your therapist.

 You will need to provide phone contact details of a support person to ensure we have an In Case of Emergency Contact.
 After the first appointment, we’ll arrange for one of our therapists to start your therapy with you.
 You’ll see them as soon as possible.